N30X420/Ghn-Manager/README.md

 # G.hn-Manager

-G.hn-Manager is a PowerShell-based tool designed to manage and interact with G.hn devices, such as the G4200-4C.
-It provides an interactive menu for managing connections, restarting endpoints, and performing other administrative tasks.
-The tool also supports non-interactive execution using command-line arguments or a configuration file.
+G.hn-Manager is a comprehensive PowerShell-based tool designed to manage and interact with G.hn devices, such as the G4200-4C.
+It provides an intuitive interactive menu for managing connections, VLANs, endpoints, and performing other administrative tasks.
+The tool also supports non-interactive execution using command-line arguments or a configuration file for automation.

 ---

-## Features
+## Key Features

+### General
 - **Interactive Menu**: Navigate through various management options using an intuitive menu.
 - **Non-Interactive Mode**: Execute specific tasks directly via command-line arguments.
 - **Configuration File**: Predefine device details (host, username, password) in a `config.json` file for convenience.
-- **Dependency Management**: Automatically checks and installs required dependencies (e.g., `Posh-SSH` module).
 - **Logging**: Logs all actions and outputs to a log file for auditing and troubleshooting.

+### Device Management
 - **SSH Connection Management**: Establishes and manages SSH connections to G.hn devices.
-- **Endpoint Management**: Restart specific G.hn endpoints by MAC address.
 - **Device Reboot**: Restart the G4200-4C device with optional automatic confirmation.
-- **Binary Release**: A compiled `.exe` version is available for users who prefer not to run the PowerShell script directly.
+- **System Logs**: Fetch and display system logs from the G4200-4C device.

+### Endpoint Management
+- **Show Connected Endpoints**: Display a detailed list of connected G.hn endpoints, including:
+  - Interface
+  - Master ID
+  - Link status
+  - Local and remote MAC addresses
+  - Physical downstream/upstream speed
+  - Wire length
+  - Estimated throughput
+- **Restart Endpoint**: Restart a specific G.hn endpoint by its MAC address.

+### VLAN Management
+- **Show Configured VLANs**: Display all configured VLANs in a structured table format, including:
+  - VLAN ID
+  - Type
+  - Description
+  - Tagged, untagged, and forbidden ports
+- **Add VLAN**: Create a new VLAN with the following options:
+  - Validate VLAN ID (must be a number between 1 and 4094).
+  - Assign custom tagged, untagged, and forbidden ports.
+  - Use default port assignments if no custom ports are specified.
+- **Remove VLAN**: Remove an existing VLAN by specifying its VLAN ID.
+Includes confirmation to prevent accidental deletion.

+### Dependency Management
+- **Check Dependencies**: Automatically verifies if the required `Posh-SSH` module is installed.
+If not, prompts the user to install it.

+### Update Management
+- **Check for Updates**: Automatically checks for the latest version of the tool on GitHub.

 ---

 ## Prerequisites

-- **PowerShell**: Ensure PowerShell is installed on your system (required for the script version).
+- **PowerShell**: Ensure PowerShell 5.1 or later is installed on your system.
 - **Posh-SSH Module**: The script uses the `Posh-SSH` module for SSH connections.
 The script will install it automatically if not already installed.

 ---